Facebook Tracking Pixel

 emotional wellness

-Emotional Wellness in High School
+Emotional Wellness in High School: Mental Health in Teens

 October is Emotional Wellness Month!
 Taking time out of a busy school season to recognize emotional wellness means spending time disconnecting and giving the brain some TLC.
 Maintaining a healthy emotional balance helps high schoolers to make healthy choices, have good relationships, avoid burnout, and achieve their goals.